I’m a mother of five, grandmother of three, sister, aunt, co-worker, friend, etc.

 “How awesome!” people say.
 “You have access to all those wonderful Cabs, Chardonnays and Merlots!”

 It is great, he’s a great guy.
 Problem is, I’m just not that into it, the wine, I mean.
-Those big, brelax-178old reds and dry whites leave me puckering my lips and furrowing my brow.
+Those big, bold reds and dry whites leave me puckering my lips and furrowing my brow.
 I’m just not a fan.
 My husband, the wine expert, has great patience with me, offering me Pinots, Malbecs, Sauvignon Blancs and Rosés, hoping that he will land on one that will please my palette.
 So far … nothing.

 I am, however, an avid Riesling drinker.
 Not the dry Rieslings from Oregon, Australia or Alsace, but the sweeter versions such as Spätlese or Auslese, and especially those from Mosel, Germany.
 That’s right, the blue bottle.
 But also the white bottle.
 Let me explain: